 3. rethink your packaging

 Take a look at what you’re using.
 Are you using a burger box, when a paper bag will do?
 Are you giving away whole cutlery sets when people only need a fork?
-Do your customers really need a double walled coffee cup with a sleeve and a stirrer?
 These may be conscious business decisions, but they could also be practices that you’ve never thought about.
 It might be worth thinking about.

 4. consider banning